-The unaudited pro forma condensed combined balance sheet as of March 31, 2024 combines the historical balance sheets of LG Studios and SEAC on a pro forma basis as if the Transactions had been consummated on March 31, 2024.
-The unaudited pro forma condensed combined statements of operations for the year ended March 31, 2024 combines the historical statements of operations of LG Studios, eOne and SEAC on a pro forma basis as if the Transactions had been consummated on April 1, 2023, the beginning of the earliest period presented.
-LG Studios' fiscal year ends on March 31, eOne's fiscal year ends on the last Sunday in December and SEAC's fiscal year ends on December 31.
-The pro forma condensed combined financial information is presented on the basis of LG Studios' fiscal year and combines the historical results of the fiscal periods of LG Studios, eOne and SEAC.
+The unaudited pro forma condensed combined statement of operations for the year ended March 31, 2024 combines the historical statements of operations of LG Studios and eOne on a pro forma basis as if the Transaction had been consummated on April 1, 2023, the beginning of the earliest period presented.
+LG Studios' fiscal year ends on March 31, and eOne's fiscal year ends on the last Sunday in December.
+The pro forma condensed combined financial information is presented on the basis of LG Studios' fiscal year and combines the historical results of the fiscal periods of LG Studios and eOne.
+A pro forma condensed combined balance sheet is not required as the Transaction has already been reflected in the historical balance sheet as of June 30, 2024, included elsewhere in this prospectus.
+There would be no adjustments for the acquisition of eOne in the unaudited pro forma condensed combined statement of operations for the three months ended June 30, 2024 as the Transaction is already included in the historical results in LG Studios' interim report included elsewhere in this prospectus.

-The unaudited pro forma condensed combined financial information has been presented for illustrative purposes only and is not necessarily indicative of the financial position and operating results that would have been achieved had the Transactions occurred on the dates indicated.
-The unaudited pro forma condensed combined financial information does not purport to project the future financial position or operating results of LG Studios following the completion of the Transactions and may not be useful in predicting the future financial condition and results of operations of LG Studios following the Closing.
+The unaudited pro forma condensed combined financial information has been presented for illustrative purposes only and is not necessarily indicative of the financial position and operating results that would have been achieved had the Transaction occurred on the date indicated.
+The unaudited pro forma condensed combined financial information does not purport to project the future financial position or operating results of LG Studios following the completion of the Transaction and may not be useful in predicting the future financial condition and results of operations of LG Studios in the future.
 The actual financial position and results of operations may differ significantly from the pro forma amounts reflected in this prospectus due to a variety of factors.
 Assumptions and estimates underlying the unaudited pro forma adjustments included in the unaudited pro forma condensed combined financial information are described in the accompanying notes.
 The unaudited pro forma adjustments represent management's estimates based on information available as of the date on which this unaudited pro forma condensed combined financial information is prepared and are subject to change as additional information becomes available and analyses are performed.

-The unaudited pro forma condensed combined financial information was derived from and should be read together with the accompanying notes to the unaudited pro forma condensed combined financial information, financial statements of LG Studios, which are included in this prospectus in the section titled "LG Studios' Management's Discussion and Analysis of Financial Condition and Results of Operations", financial statements of eOne and SEAC, which are included in in this prospectus in the section titled "SEAC's Management's Discussion and Analysis of Financial Condition and Results of Operations," and other information relating to LG Studios, eOne and SEAC contained elsewhere in this prospectus, including in the section titled "The Business Combination."
+The unaudited pro forma condensed combined financial information was derived from and should be read together with the accompanying notes to the unaudited pro forma condensed combined financial information, the financial statements of LG Studios, the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations of Lionsgate Studios Corp.", the financial statements of eOne and other information relating to LG Studios and eOne contained elsewhere in this prospectus.